Transient dynamics of subradiance and superradiance in open optical ensembles: Transient Dynamics

 Further patterns emerge when examining the radiated field of Eq.~(\ref{eq:integral operator}).
 Field intensities in the region external to the dot cloud show patterns with a period of half the wavelength (Fig.~\ref{fig:XY_plt}).
 As the excitation pulse propagates along $z$, we also observe a clear enhancement of the emission along the positive $z$ axis, a well-known signature of collective radiative emission~\cite{rehler1971superradiance}.
-The intensity along the $y$-axis, shown in Supplemental Fig. 2, indicates that the patterns persist for stronger dipole values.
-It is worth noting that the three terms of Eq.~(\ref{eq:integral operator}) are not all commensurate.
+It is worth noting that the three terms of Eq.~(\ref{eq:integral operator}) are not commensurate.
 While the near-field interaction terms produce a random pattern near the origin, the far-field $1/R$ term produces a regular pattern characterized by phase shifts in some directions.

 Time-space plots reveal the synchronization of groups of dots into temporal oscillations in Fig. \ref{fig:TY_plt}, where we plot the intensity along the $y$-axis as a function of time.
 These oscillations become more pronounced and irregular with increased dipole strength and dot density.
-This effect is captured in Supplemental Fig. 3, which displays the temporal Fourier transforms of the field intensity along the $y$-axis for different dipole strengths.
-The Fourier transform shows that additional peaks emerge in the emission corresponding to new oscillation periods in the dot ensemble when the dipole increases.
+This effect is captured in Fig. 5, which illustrates temporal and spatial Fourier transforms of the field intensity along the $y$-axis for different dipole strengths.
+These plots display considerable spectral broadening with increasing dipole strength.
+In time, this broadening is suggested by the emergence of additional peaks corresponding to new oscillation periods in the dot ensemble.
+Peaks corresponding to characteristic lengths also appear in space, which are nonetheless strongly dependent on the random spatial configuration chosen.

 Additionally, we studied the effect of inhomogeneous broadening by considering dots with energy $\hbar \omega_0^i$ that follow a Gaussian distribution of width $\delta$ centered at $\omega_L$.
 Increasing $\delta$ affects the dynamics in two ways: (1) the excitation induced by the $\pi$ pulse is less efficient, so the population inversion decreases, and (2) the population of subradiant modes increases due to increased disorder.
 These two competing effects can be seen in Fig. (\ref{fig:rho_delta_plt}).
 The average excitation of the dots right after excitation decreases with $\delta$, but at longer times, its dependence on the inhomogeneity is characterized by a peak around $\hbar \delta=0.1$ meV.
-The full dependence of the subradiant trapping on $\delta$ and $N$ is shown in Supplemental Fig. 4.